TIPO: Text to Image with Text Presampling for Prompt Optimization: Preliminaries

-which maps a user-provided text prompt $p$ to a subset of images \(\mathcal{I}_p\) corresponding to the prompt.
+which maps a prompt $p$ to a distribution of images over the space of all possible images $\mathcal{X}$.

 \textbf{Problem statement}.
-Let \(\mathcal{I}_{u}\) denote the user’s \emph{intended distribution} over images.
-The task of \emph{Prompt optimization} is to generate a prompt \(p_o\) that minimizes a distance \(d\) between the T2I output distribution \(\mathcal{I}_{p}\) and \(\mathcal{I}_u\):
+Let $\mathcal{I}_{u}$ denote the user’s \emph{intended distribution} over $\mathcal{X}$.
+The task of \emph{prompt optimization} is to find an optimized prompt $p_o$ from the space of all possible prompts $\mathcal{P}$ to minimize a distance $d$ between the T2I output distribution $\mathcal{I}_{p}$ and the intended distribution $\mathcal{I}_u$: